Architecture of Africa

 Like other aspects of the culture of Africa, the architecture of Africa is exceptionally diverse.
 Throughout the history of Africa, Africans have developed their own local architectural traditions.
 In some cases, broader regional styles can be identified, such as the Sudano-Sahelian architecture of West Africa.
 A common theme in traditional African architecture is the use of fractal scaling: small parts of the structure tend to look similar to larger parts, such as a circular village made of circular houses.

 African architecture in some areas has been influenced by external cultures for centuries, according to available evidence.
 Western architecture has influenced coastal areas since the late 15th century and is now an important source of inspiration for many larger buildings, particularly in major cities.

 African architecture uses a wide range of materials, including thatch, stick/wood, mud, mudbrick, rammed earth, and stone.
 These material preferences vary by region: North Africa for stone and rammed earth, the Horn of Africa for stone and mortar, West Africa for mud/adobe, Central Africa for thatch/wood and more perishable materials, Southeast and Southern Africa for stone and thatch/wood.

+Author Binyavanga Wainaina argues that people from the west would portray Africa as a decrepit and barren land and had failed to look at the wonders of the continent.